Whether you’re a new company looking to scale or a multinational leading your industry, forecasting has the power to make or break your business.

 If you’re just starting out or working with fewer than 10 deals at a time, then sales forecasting spreadsheets are a cheap and effective way to get started.
 The right sales forecast template will help to organize prospects and deals, structure your data, and standardize reporting processes.

-Here are some important data points to include in your spreadsheet:
+Here are some important data points to include in your sales spreadsheet template:

 - Prospect’s name